psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 Ok, this big curl thing that you probably cannot see in your mobile phone screen, uses [multisearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html) to execute several searches with a single API request.

 The request makes use of the [newline delimited JSON](http://ndjson.org/) NDJSON format.
-Or in simpler terms, it follows the following structure:
+In simpler terms, it follows the following structure:

 ```html
 Header\n